 On October 10, 2018, Teva Pharmaceutical Industries Ltd. ("Teva") filed a Notice of Opposition with the European Patent Office seeking to revoke European Patent No. EP 2579874 ("EP 874"), which relates to the formulation for SUBLOCADE.
 Teva alleges the claims of EP 874 lack novelty and inventive step, and extend beyond the content of the application as originally filed.
 Oral hearings originally scheduled for March 2020 were postponed due to the coronavirus pandemic.
-A new hearing date has now been set for November 2, 2020.
+A new hearing date was set for November 2, 2020.
+Due to the ongoing disruptions caused by COVID-19, the European Patent Office has decided to postpone all in-person hearings before December 31, 2020.
+Therefore, on October 1, 2020, the Opposition Board cancelled the hearing and will set a new date next calendar year.